SNCF Class BB 75000: Testing and approval

 The first locomotives came off the assembly line at Alstom in Belfort in spring 2006.
 The BB 75001 and 75002 were sent to Test- and Validationcenter Wegberg-Wildenrath in Germany in March 2006 for testing by the manufacturer until May 2007.
 They then returned to Belfort in early June for a final tests before being delivered to the railway in September or October 2007.

 BB 75003 and 75004 carried out tests on the national network in June 2006 for the BB 75003.
 Torque and mechanical tests in took place in Vitry-sur-Seine, then journeying to the French Riviera in July 2006 to test dynamic behavior, noise and vibration.

 In late October 2006 the exact configurations for the main build of locomotives was issued.

 BB 75004 went to Châlons-en-Champagne for tests on the brakes, and haulage tests, before travelling to Nevers for tests on the brakes.
 The process concluded on 21 November 2006 with BB 75006 undertaking shunting tests at Plouaret.
-In February 2007 the order allowing entry into commercial operation was given by the Établissement public de sécurité ferroviaire (EPSF) and issued to Fret SNCF on the 27th of March.
+In February 2007 the order allowing entry into commercial operation was given by the Établissement public de sécurité ferroviaire (EPSF) and issued to Fret SNCF on 27 March.